wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Lanayru Region.md

 |  6  | "The Soldiers' Guild has recently completed Akkala Citadel Town north of here.
 While they put on a straight face, I've heard of a lot of rumors about monster attacks.
 Seems like things aren't as rosey as they want people to think." (see Citadel Tunnels dungeon)                                   |
 ^lanayru-random-rumor

-### Random Encounters
+### Random Encounters (18+)

-Most of the Lanayru Region is forest, mountain, or water, in which monsters are common (random encounter on 15+).
+Most of the Lanayru Region is forest, mountain, or water, in which monsters are common.
+There are many paths that are safe though.

 |  d12  | Wilderness Encounter                              |
 |:-----:|:------------------------------------------------- |